 During the next two years car 9007 operated a few more charters, but in November 1997 the company declared the tramway system permanently closed.
-A 125-year saga had ended.
+A 126-year saga had ended.

 A visitor in 1998 found wire removed from the streets and five derelict cars – 9001, 9003, 9005, 9006 and 9007 – in the yard.
-In 1999 tram number 2007 was sent to an exposition grounds at Mariano Roque Alonso near the airport, where it was restored and remains today.
-In 2005 tram 9006 was repainted and placed on display on Plaza Uruguay in front of the railway station.
+In 1999 tram number 9007 was sent to Mariano Roque Alonso, a town just beyond the airport, where it was restored, painted yellow and was still displayed in 2011 [see photo at the bottom of this article].
+In 2005 tram 9006 was also repainted yellow and placed on display on Plaza Uruguaya in front of the railway station.
 This photograph was taken in 2006 [Ian Thomson]:

 There was a rumor of a horsecar operation about 1900 in the city of Concepción 225 km north of Asunción.
 But no evidence of a tramway there could be found.

 Paraguay.
 Dirección General de Estadística.
 Anuario Estadístico, 1914, 1915, 1917.
 Asunción, 1915, 1916, 1918.

 Klug & Marés, S. A. Plano de Asunción.
 Asunción, 1917.
 Map shows numbered tram routes in detail.

 Alejandro Maluga.
 Asunción, 1:15,000.
 Asunción, 1937.
 Map shows numbered tram routes in detail.

 Allen Morrison.
 Latin America by Streetcar, pp. 126-132.
 New York, 1996.